justinleetyler/justinleetyler.github.io/catalog.md

 > If I'm not here you can still talk to me.
 You can talk to me and I'll talk to you.
 You'll see. -p.
 279 -q

 ### &nbsp;
-McCarthy, Ingrid. -- The black pearl of Osis. -- Computer data (1 file : 318 kb). -- [S.n., n.d.]. -- on Asus Transformer tablet. -- System requirements: kindle app. -- Title from Amazon.com desc. -- DDC 813.
+McCarthy, Ingrid. -- The black pearl of Osis. -- Computer data (1 file : 318 kb). -- [S.n., n.d.].. -- System requirements: kindle app. -- Title from Amazon.com desc. -- DDC 813.

 ### &nbsp;
 McCartney, Jennifer. -- The little book of sloth philosophy. -- HarperCollinsPublishers, 2018. -- 170 p. -- ISBN 9780008313692. -- DDC 306